Setting Aside Ex Parte Decree in Indian Law

 Understanding Ex Parte Decrees

-The primary legal provisions concerning ex parte decrees are found in the CPC.
+The primary legal provisions concerning ex parte decrees and their setting aside are encapsulated in the Code of Civil Procedure, 1908.
 The relevant sections include:

 Grounds for Setting Aside Ex Parte Decree